Beat the Chef (Australian TV series)

 Beat The Chef is a television show shown on ABC-TV in Australia.
 It is a part game show part cooking show where two contestants cook a meal out of strange ingredients within 25 minute time limit.
 This show was influenced by the world-popular Japanese cooking show Iron Chef.

+Poh Ling Yeow made her television debut on the show in 2005.

 The show was cancelled in 2006.